johndlloyd/johndlloyd.github.io/_posts/2016-3-23-Apples-Liam.md

 "Apple contracts with Sims Recycling Solutions to responsibly recycle computers and displays from any manufacturer.
 Generate a prepaid shipping label by going to [www.applepoweredbysims.com](http://www.applepoweredbysims.com).
 Then pack up your equipment using your own box and send it off.
 For more information about Sims Recycling Solutions or questions about this program call 800-966-4135."

-If you have some old electronics that can not be donated should check out this program.
+If you have some old electronics that can not be donated check out this program.